jcarlosfernando/Q-Robot/README.md

 2 - Install CHAMP package folowing this instructions [here](https://github.com/chvmp/champ#champ-);

-3 - Follow the instructions to create your own robot using champ_setup_assistent;
+3 - Follow the instructions to create your own robot using [champ_setup_assistent](https://github.com/chvmp/champ_setup_assistant);

-4 - Running the rosserial package
+4 - Running the rosserial package:

-5
+* cd <your_ws>/
+* catkin_make
+* source devel/setup.bash
+* roslaunch rosserial_server socket.launch

+5 - Open another terminal and running the CHAMP package of your robot configuration:

+* cd <your_ws>/
+* catkin_make
+* source devel/setup.bash
+* roslaunch <myrobot_config> bringup.launch

+6 - To control your robot by laptop's keybord, run the teleop node:

+* cd <your_ws>/
+* catkin_make
+* source devel/setup.bash
+* roslaunch champ_teleop teleop.launch

+If you want to use a joystick add joy:=true as an argument on the last command line:

+* roslaunch champ_teleop teleop.launch joy:=true

+7 - To autonoumus mode, with the Fuzzy obstacle avoidance, run the Matlab code